CorkCork

 How does Cork's wine label scanning work?

 Take a photo of any wine label and Cork's AI extracts the producer, vintage, region, appellation, grape variety, and more.
-Adding a wine to your cellar takes seconds.
-Free accounts get 10 scans per month, Plus gets 50, and Pro is unlimited.
+Adding a wine to your cellar takes seconds, and label scanning is free with no limits.

 Is Cork free to use?

-The wine knowledge base is completely free.
-Cork's core features, including cellar tracking, tasting notes, friends, and the knowledge base, are free.
-Cork Plus (2 CHF/month) adds palate analytics, shared wine lists, and region maps.
-Cork Pro (29 CHF/month) is for restaurants with unlimited scans, stock alerts, and professional PDF export.
+Cork's core features, including cellar tracking, tasting notes, label scanning, friends, and the knowledge base, are free.
+Cork Plus (2 CHF/month) adds palate analytics, shared wine lists, and interactive vineyard maps.
+Try Plus free for 14 days, no card required.